SUBSCRIBE TO BAKECLUB!

 - Products -

-Master the art of making delicate puff pastry in this accessible and informative self-paced online baking course!
+Master the art of making delicate puff pastry in this accessible and informative live online baking class!

-We highly recommend that you complete our self-paced Shortcrust Pastry online course before taking part in this course.
-If you book our 3 pastry classes together (including this course, Shortcrust Pastry and Leavened Puff Pastry), you can save 15% with our special bundle deal!
+We highly recommend that you complete our Shortcrust Pastry online course before taking part in this course.
+If you book our 3 pastry classes together (including this course, Shortcrust Pastry and Leavened Puff Pastry), you can save 15% with our special bundle deal.

 CLICK HERE TO BUY THE 3-COURSE BUNDLE!